Is It Possible to Live Plastic Free?

 Governments and corporations have bigger roles to play, too.
 Yes, they can take steps towards policy changes like banning plastic and/or taxing plastic.
 They should push for the development of more compostable and reusable plastic.
 Corporations should be more transparent regarding the production of plastic, and they should be held responsible for the damage they help create.
 When it comes down to it, we can make the change and remove plastic from our lives.
 If everyone removed just one piece of plastic from their daily life, that already would create a huge impact.
 Imagine then if we did more; what a difference that would make.
 I truly believe that personal change is worth so much.

-Now, having said that, it’s been 4 years since my family decided to get serious about quitting plastic … it turns out to be harder than I first thought.
+Now, having said that, it’s been over 10 years since my family decided to get serious about quitting plastic … it turns out to be harder than I first thought.
 So, yes, we’re not completely there yet; but I would say we’re 85% plastic free.
 The rest we send to Terracycle to be upcycled.

 So here are my tips for going plastic free: